milkyway-labs/architecture/README.md

 At launch, MilkyWay begins with 7 operators.
 Every operator needs to generate 3 accounts on Celestia and share their public keys.
 This information will be used to set up the following multi-signature accounts.
 It is essential that the generated accounts are securely stored in a vault with as low risk of compromise as possible.

 1. `Staker multisig`
     - This account is configured as a 5-of-7 multisig, utilizing the public keys of the operators.
-It serves its purpose solely by granting full authorization to the staker controller multisig account.
-The full authorization means to grant privileges to grant to the staker controller multisig account on behalf of the staker.
+It serves its purpose solely by granting full authorization to the `Staker Controller` multisig account.
+The full authorization means to grant privileges to grant to the `Staker Controller` multisig account on behalf of the staker.

 2. `Staker controller multisig`
     - This account is configured as a 5-of-7 multisig, utilizing the public keys of the operators.
-It receives a full authorization from the staker multisig account and performs actions on behalf of the staker multisig account.
+It receives a full authorization from the `Staker` multisig account and performs actions on behalf of the staker multisig account.

 3. `Rewards collector multisig`
     - This account is configured as a 5-of-7 multisig, utilizing the public keys of the operators.
 It is primarily responsible for receiving staking rewards on behalf of the staker multisig account and is instrumental in enhancing accounting management.

-There will be an account called `Grantee`, which will receive a limited authorization of the `Staker` multisig.
+There is an account called `Grantee`, which will receive a limited authorization of the `Staker` multisig and will be run by coordinator.
 The limited authorization prevents the `Grantee` from taking any actions that could have a detrimental impact on the protocol.

 - Limited authorization includes:
     - `MsgDelegate`
-        - Setting this authorization with an allow list of validators selected by the MilkyWay protocol.
-        - Under this limited authorization, the grantee is permitted to delegate to the validators listed in the allow list.
+        - This grant is needed for the `Grantee` to delegate on behalf of the `Staker` multisig.
+It is important to note that the grant is setup with an allow list of validators selected by the MilkyWay protocol.
+With this constraint, the `Grantee` is only permitted to delegate among the validators listed in the allow list.
     - `MsgUndelegate`
-        - Setting this authorization with an allow list of validators selected by the MilkyWay protocol
-        - Under this limited authorization, the grantee is permitted to undelegate from the validators listed in the allow list.
+        - This grant is needed for the Grantee to undelegate on behalf of the Staker multisig.
+It is important to note that the grant is setup with an allow list of validators selected by the MilkyWay protocol.
+With this constraint, the grantee is only permitted to undelegate among the validators listed in the allow list.
     - `MsgBeginRedelegate`
-        - Setting this authorization with an allow list of validators selected by the MilkyWay protocol
-        - Under this limited authorization, the grantee is permitted to redelegate among the validators listed in the allow list.
+        - This grant is needed for the Grantee to redelegate delegations from the Staker multisig account in case validator set is changed.
+It is important to note that the grant is setup with an allow list of validators selected by the MilkyWay protocol.
+With this constraint, the grantee is only permitted to redelegate among the validators listed in the allow list.
     - `MsgWithdrawDelegatorReward`
-        - The `Grantee` is permitted to withdraw rewards from `the Staker` multisig.
+        - This grant is needed to allow the `Grantee` to withdraw staking rewards from the `Staker` multisig account.
     - `MsgTransfer`
-        - Setting this authorization with the specific source port, channel and an allow list of the MilkyWay’s contract address.
-        - Under this limited authorization, the grantee is permitted to ibc transfer the the addresses listed in the allow list.
+        - This grant is needed for the `Grantee` to IBC transfer.
+It is important to note that the grant is setup with the specific source port, channel and an allow list of the MilkyWay’s staking contract address.
+With this constraint, the `Grantee` is only permitted to IBC transfer to the contract address.
+    - `MsgSetWithdrawAddress`
+        - This message is needed to change the withdraw address for rewards associated with the `Staker` multisig account to the `Rewards Collector` multisig account to enhance accounting management.
+    - `MsgGrantAllowance`
+        - This message is needed for the `Grantee` to use transaction fees from the `Staker` multisig account.

 ## Liquid Staking Process